 Our view is that, on the whole, with the more progressive approaches, it is much more difficult for parents to understand what is being taught.
 Because the progressive programmes are child rather than curriculum centric, learning can be both less easy for parents to monitor.
 Accountability in the progressive pre-schools is arguably as a result much more difficult.

-One feature of the school in this context we particularly like is the outstanding level of school transparency and communication – the best of any dedicated Early Years provider we have reviewed in the UAE.
+One feature of IDEA Early Learning Centre, in this context, we particularly like, is the outstanding level of school transparency and communication – the best of any dedicated Early Years provider we have reviewed in the UAE.
 Facebook communication is Tier 1 and we particularly like the regular publication of newsletters and blogs.
 A dedicated Parent Portal enables parents to access from home teacher assessments for their child’s progress and learning.
 The commitment to parents is taken seriously and evident.
 One area we would like to see improved on is for the full publication off all staff bios and profiles.
 We think this is critical in staff retention and recognition, but also in providing parents with a very clear understanding of the gifts, qualifications and motivations of faculty.

 The elephant in the room is the fact that any curriculum is only as good as its implementation.
 One benefit of this programme is that teachers follow a very clear sequence of teaching and are given lesson plans, material requirements and specific guidance for each activity.
 There are teaching cards for each lesson.
 Having visited the school we found exceptionally committed faculty, highly trained, with a clear vocation for Early Years learning.